The Stackelberg Minimum Spanning Tree Game on Planar and Bounded-Treewidth Graphs: Introduction

+The Stackelberg Minimum Spanning Tree Game is a suitable model for real-life network pricing problems, of the same flavor as those previously used for taxation and freight tariff-setting in the operations research community (see for instance~\cite{LMS98,BLMS00,BLMS01}).
+It can be used to model pricing in communication or transportation networks, and is easily amenable to meaningful generalizations (see previous works below).

+In this contribution, we aim at studying the problem under two natural restrictions.
+First, we consider the class of planar instances, i.e., in which the input graph is planar.
+This can model situations in which the input network corresponds to geographic connections.
+Many important combinatorial optimization problems admit polynomial-time approximation schemes on planar graphs.
+Among the first such results, Baker's technique~\cite{Baker94} is well known.
+Since then, many more powerful techniques have been proposed~\cite{Klein05,Klein06,BKK07,DHM07,DHK09}, which ultimately rely on the ability to efficiently solve the problem in graphs of bounded treewidth in polynomial time.

+This leads us to the second structural restriction we will tackle.
+Bounded-treewidth graphs have the property of being ``close'' to trees, in the sense that they have can be augmented into chordal graphs with a bounded clique number.
+They also constitute a natural structural restriction, that may be verified in real-life cases, and have proven fundamental in many other combinatorial problems (see for instance the surveys from Bodlaender~\cite{B06} and Bodlaender and Koster~\cite{BK08}).

+Optimization algorithms on bounded-treewidth graphs are generally based on dynamic programming, using a textbook technique for well-behaved problems.
+In particular, it was shown by Courcelle~\cite{C08} that the problem of checking a graph-theoretic property expressible in monadic second-order logic is fixed-parameter tractable with respect to the treewidth of the graph.
+However, few if any such dynamic programs have been developed for a bilevel optimization problem such as \stackmst, and standard techniques do not seem to apply.
+We expect our contribution to give a basis for further application of graph decompositions to other bilevel optimization problems.

-The complexity and approximability of the \stackmst\ problem has been studied in a previous paper~\cite{CDFJLNW-sub}, which shows the following results.
-The problem is APX-hard, but can be approximated within a logarithmic factor.
-Constant-factor approximation exist for the special cases in which the given costs are bounded or take a bounded number of distinct values.
+\paragraph{Previous results.} The complexity and approximability of the \stackmst\ problem has been studied in a previous paper~\cite{CDFJLNW-sub}.
+It was shown that the problem is APX-hard, but can be approximated within a logarithmic factor.
+Also, constant-factor approximation exist for the special cases in which the given costs are bounded or take a bounded number of distinct values.
 Finally, an integer programming formulation has an integrality gap corresponding to the best known approximation factors.

-Instead of restricting the edge weights, we can restrict the class of allowed graphs, with the hope of obtaining better approximation algorithms.
-One natural class of graphs is {\em planar graphs}, on which many important problems admit polynomial-time approximation schemes.
-Many of these results use Baker's technique \cite{Baker94} or more modern variations \cite{Klein05,Klein06,BKK07,DHM07,DHK09}, which ultimately rely on the ability to efficiently solve the problem in graphs of bounded treewidth in polynomial time.
-Such algorithms generally use dynamic programming, using a textbook technique for well-behaved problems.
-In particular, the problem of checking a graph-theoretic property expressible in monadic second-order logic is fixed-parameter tractable with respect to the treewidth of the graph; see~\cite{C08} for a survey.
-However, few if any such dynamic programs have been developed for a two-level optimization problem such as \stackmst, and standard techniques do not seem to apply.